 The Netflix’ film Marriage Story is largely a story about what typically happens during divorce: Both sides hire bulldog lawyers.
-As private investigators, we’ve worked with thousands of divorce lawyers through the years, and we are happy to help with free recommendations for family law attorneys.
+As private investigators, we’ve worked with hundreds of divorce lawyers through the years, and we are happy to help with free recommendations for family law attorneys.
 Choosing the right one is likely one of the most important decisions you will make in your life.

 Our executive clients sometimes inquire if we know of anyone who can assist them with public speaking and/or training for TV, radio and print interviews.
 These clients range from Fortune 100 clients, business executives, government, non-profits, sport figures, entertainment industry, attorneys, social media personalities and entrepreneurs.
 Most have no formal training – and it shows.